-However, the watch is not especially heavy tipping the scales at around 71 grams or slightly less than 2.5 ounces.
+However, despite being relatively big, the gadget -just like most other members of the G-Shock family- is not especially heavy tipping the scales at around 71 grams or slightly less than 2.5 ounces.

-Another nice thing about this watch is a “green” power saving mode that increases the timekeeper’s time of operation more than 2.5 times as opposed to normal mode: really useful if you don’t plan to wear this little green monster on a daily basis.
+Another nice thing about this device is the “green” power-saving mode that increases the timekeeper’s time of operation more than 2.5 times as opposed to normal mode: convenient if you don’t plan to wear this little green monster on a daily basis.

-The watch will go on sale next month at a more than affordable price of $130.
+The GR7900EW-7 will go on sale next month at a more than affordable price of $130.

 Movement: Module 3270, electronic, solar-powered, Made in Japan

-Power reserve: up to 27 months on full charge
+Power reserve: up to 27 months on a full charge

 Case height: 17.70 mm